Hit by a Reckless Driver? We Can Help!

 What Is the Statute of Limitations in California?

 In California, the statute of limitations for filing most car accident lawsuits is two years from the date that the accident first occurred.
-Note that there may be some cases where you would need to file sooner, so it’s a good idea to consult with an experienced auto accident attorney as soon as possible.
+Note that there may be some cases where you’d need to file sooner.
+It’s a good idea to consult with an experienced auto accident attorney as soon as possible.

-If you’ve been injured in an accident that was caused by a reckless driver, you can protect your rights with the help of an auto accident attorney.
-The role of the attorney is to guide you through the process in an effort to help you obtain reasonable compensation.
-When there is sufficient evidence to prove that the accident was caused by the other driver’s reckless actions, you may be able to receive monetary damages for:
+If you receive an injury in an accident due to a reckless driver on the road, you can protect your rights with the help of an auto accident attorney.
+The attorney will guide you through the process in an effort to help you obtain reasonable compensation.
+When there is sufficient evidence to prove that the other drive was reckless and was the cause of the accident, you may be able to receive monetary damages for:

 - Injuries or disabilities caused by the accident